90568 Goibniu: Orbit

 Goibniu is a trans-Neptunian object orbiting the Sun at a semi-major axis or average distance of 41.9 astronomical units (AU).
 (Note: These orbital elements are expressed in terms of the Solar System Barycenter (SSB) as the frame of reference.
 Due to planetary perturbations, the Sun revolves around the SSB at non-negligible distances, so heliocentric-frame orbital elements and distances can vary in short timescales as shown in JPL-Horizons.)
 It has an orbital eccentricity of 0.08 and an inclination of 22° with respect to the ecliptic.
 In its 271-year-long orbit, Goibniu comes as close as 38.7 AU from the Sun at perihelion and as far as 45.2 AU from the Sun at aphelion.

+Classification

 Goibniu is located in the classical region of the Kuiper belt 39–48 AU from the Sun, and is thus classified as a classical Kuiper belt object (sometimes known as a "cubewano").
 The high orbital inclination of Goibniu makes it a dynamically "hot" member of the classical Kuiper belt.
 The hot classical Kuiper belt objects are believed to have been scattered by Neptune's gravitational influence during the Solar System's early history.